seancorfield/honeysql/doc/extending-honeysql.md

 of two arguments or a previously registered "function" (so that you can easily reuse formatters).

-The formatter will be called with:
+The formatter function will be called with:
 * The function name (always as a keyword),
 * The sequence of arguments provided.